lmapii/run-clang-format/readme.md

 > **Notice:** It is important that your style file is compatible with the version of `clang-format` that you are using.
 This is the main reason why `clang-format` is not installed with this tool.

+TODO: document that this must either be a full, absolute path - or a command name

 # Command-line Parameters

 All available command-line parameters should be sufficiently described by the tool itself, when providing any of the options `-h, --help, help`.
 Also, the JSON schema of the configuration file can be displayed by using the `schema` subcommand.
 This JSON schema also contains descriptions for each of the options described above: